axanim/auto-annotated-portfolio/content/pages/index.md

       WE ARE DISABILITY ADVOCATES, AI ENTHUSIASTS, CONSULTANTS, AND A BUNCH OF OTHER IMPRESSIVE TITLES.
     subtitle: >-
-      This is our info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is our info—We are sharing it with ya’ll to impress you with all the hard advocating we’ve done against the system.
+Once you’re impressed, you can join us and we can show you how to use AI to self advocate and kick some serious goals.
     styles:
       self:
         height: auto